lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 Drawing inspiration [from this blog post](http://brandonrose.org/pythonmap#Loading-in-the-shapefile), we can now plot a [cloropleth map](https://en.wikipedia.org/wiki/Choropleth_map) showing the areas of the UK and Scotland where food hygiene ratings are poorest.
 The definition of "poor" is in both cases the percentage of non-complaint businesses with respect to the total:

-1. For Scotland, we can use the dedicated "Improvement Required" rating:
+1. For Scotland, we can use the dedicated "Improvement Required" rating tag and count their frequency for each council area:

 $$
 \begin{align*}